PARAGLIDER (PG) FLIGHT TRAINING

 New Pilot: A minimum of 30 flights from several flying sites is required by SAFA to receive a PG2 Pilots license.

-Full Licence course (Approximately 9 days) is $2550 which includes all required equipment for training, theory/exams, and tow endorsement or $1950 using your own gear.
+Full Licence course (Approximately 9-12 days over a number of weeks or months) is $2970 which includes all required equipment for training, theory/exams, and tow endorsement.

 Important Information: You can bring your own gear or take advantage of using the schools gear.
 If you decide to bring your own gear it must be airworthy and of a suitable rating for student use in accordance with SAFA policy.
 Any gear that does not met the above requirements will not be allowed for use by students.
 The schools equipment availability is subject to students' weight and size.